MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-intune.md

 For info about configuring sync app settings using Intune, see [Configure settings with Intune](configure-sync-intune.md).

 ## Deploy the OneDrive app to iOS devices

-To deploy apps in Intune, you use the [Microsoft Intune admin center](https://intune.microsoft.com/?ref=AdminCenter#blade/Microsoft_Intune_DeviceSettings/AppsMenu/allApps).

 There are two options for deploying the OneDrive app on iOS:
 - **Apple VPP.** Using this option and deploying with device licensing, the app is installed without user interaction.
 For more information, see [How to manage iOS and macOS apps purchased through Apple Business Manager with Microsoft Intune](/mem/intune/apps/vpp-apps-ios).